 Compliance Standard Arrangements in Place/Action Taken Action Complies with Principle?
-Reason for non-compliance Yes / No / Partial (if applicable) Voting 4.1 The policy of individual administering authorities on voting rights is clear and transparent, including the justification for not extending voting rights to each body or group represented on main LGPS committees.
+Reason for non- compliance Yes / No / Partial (if applicable) Voting 4.1 The policy of individual administering authorities on voting rights is clear and transparent, including the justification for not extending voting rights to each body or group represented on main LGPS committees.
 The 9 councillors have voting rights.
 Yes Training/Facility Time/Expenses 5.1 That in relation to the way in which statutory and related decisions are taken by the administering authority, there is a clear policy on training, facility, time and reimbursement of expenses in respect of members involved in the decision-making process.
-All new members of the sub-committee are offered training by officers.
+A new training policy is being developed which states that all new members of the sub- committee are offered training by officers.
 During the year further training is offered, generally from officers and investment managers of the Fund.
 In addition, if officers identify other training opportunities which may include attendance at conferences or seminars, then these are offered to the committee as appropriate.
 Yes Costs and expenses incurred are met by the Pension Fund.
 5.2 That where such a policy exists, it applies equally to all members of committees, sub-committees, advisory panels or any other form of secondary forum.
 Applies to all members of sub-committee and the Board.
 Yes 5.3 That the administering authority considers the adoption of annual training plans for committee members and maintains a log of all such training undertaken.
-Training is offered on an ad hoc basis as needs are identified and also as appropriate.
+A new training policy is being developed to incorporate full training requirements for a member to ensure they have the approporiate skills to fulfil their role.
+Training is offered on an ad hoc basis as needs are identified and also as appropriate, the new policy recommends a minimum of 2 days per annum.
 Training is identified from a variety of sources.
-The adoption of an annual training programme has been considered however, it has been agreed that a flexible approach to the needs of the committee be adopted.
-A register of attendance is held.
-Individual training plans are being progressed.
-The CIPFA Knowledge & Skills Framework Training Needs Analysis has been issued to members to inform ongoing training needs.
+Members are required to advise of training attended.
+Monitoring of activities will be undertaken by the Sub-Committee The CIPFA Knowledge & Skills Framework Training Needs Analysis has been issued to members to inform ongoing training needs.
 Yes

 Compliance Standard Arrangements in Place/Action Taken Action Complies with Principle?
 Reason for non- compliance Yes / No / Partial (if applicable) Meetings (frequency/quorum) 6.1 That an administering authority's main committee or committees meet at least quarterly.
 Meetings are held quarterly and additional meetings are held when necessary.
 Yes 6.2 That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.
 Not applicable - there is no secondary committee or panel.
 6.3 That administering authorities who do not include lay members in their formal governance arrangements, provide a forum outside of those arrangements by which the interests of key stakeholders can be Employer Forum held annually, also open days held for members.
 The Pension Board formally provides for stakeholder involvement.
 Yes. represented.
-Presentations provided on request.
-I=1 Access 7.1 That subject to any rules in the council's constitution, all members of main and secondary committees or panels have equal access to committee papers, documents and advice that falls to be considered at meetings of the main committee.
+Access 7.1 That subject to any rules in the council's constitution, all members of main and secondary committees or panels have equal access to committee papers, documents and advice that falls to be considered at meetings of the main committee.
 All members, Board representatives and observers are treated equally in terms of access to papers, documents and advice.
 Yes Scope 8.1 That administering authorities have taken steps to bring wider scheme issues within the scope of their governance arrangements.
 The terms of reference of the sub - committee includes all pension related matters within the terms of Local Government Pension Scheme legislation and the Pensions Regulator requirements.
 Yes